 - This may be achieved under local anaesthetic spray or light sedation.
 Usually, an inflatable balloon or bougie is passed down a guidewire.

-- Malignant strictures will require either surgical excision (oesophagectomy) or palliative management with an oesophageal stent (Atkinson's tube or similar).
+- Malignant strictures will require either surgical excision (oesophagectomy) or palliative management with an oesophageal stent.

 - Aspiration pneumonitis.

 - Complete obstruction of food can occur.
-This requires removal at endoscopy.
-Barium studies must not be performed if this is suspected.
+Any such obstructed food can be removed at endoscopy.
+Barium studies must not be performed if complete obstruction is suspected.

 - Severe dysphagia can lead to malnutrition.

 - Dilatation can cause bleeding or perforation, although spontaneous perforation of webs or rings is rare.

-- Paterson Brown-Kelly syndrome is associated with risk of malignant change (post-cricoid carcinoma) but it seems that correction of the iron deficiency reverses both the disease and the risk.
-In Northern Sweden, where the risk in women has been traditionally very high, correction of deficiency has had a beneficial effect on both Paterson Brown-Kelly syndrome and post-cricoid carcinoma.
+- Plummer-Vinson syndrome is associated with risk of malignant change (post-cricoid carcinoma) but it seems that correction of the iron deficiency reverses both the disease and the risk.
+In Northern Sweden, where the risk in women has been traditionally very high, correction of deficiency has had a beneficial effect on both Plummer-Vinson syndrome and post-cricoid carcinoma.

 Further reading and references